No one can resist this rich, chocolatey, decadent homemade chocolate cake!

 - 1 teaspoon baking powder

 - 1 cup buttermilk room temperature

 - 1 cup hot espresso or brewed black coffee, or water

 - 1 Creamy Chocolate Frosting Recipe or Chocolate Buttercream Frosting

 - Preheat the oven to 350°F. 2.
 Grease two 9-inch round cake pans with butter and flour or cooking spray and line the bottoms with parchment paper.

 - In a large bowl or stand mixer, combine sugar, flour, cocoa powder, baking soda, baking powder, and salt.

 - Beat in eggs, buttermilk, espresso, oil, and vanilla on medium speed for two minutes.
 The batter will be thin.

 - Divide the batter evenly between the two prepared 9-inch pans.

 - Bake the cakes for 40 to 45 minutes or until a toothpick comes clean from the center.

-- Top with the other cake layer and give it a crumb coat and chill for 30 minutes before adding the final coating of frosting.
+- Top with the other cake layer and spread a thin coating of frosting over the cake (this is the crumb coating).
+Chill for 30 minutes, and then add the final coating of frosting.